jlchang/2024-06-21-unix-shell-lesson/episodes/04-redirection.md

 ```

 `grep` is letting you know that the output file `bad_reads.fastq` is also included in your
 `grep` call because it matches the `*.fastq` pattern.
-Be careful with this as it can lead to
+Be careful with this file extension gotcha as it can lead to
 some unintended results.

 ::::::::::::::::::::::::::::::::::::::::::::::::::